Berlin Process

 Last update:

-The Berlin Process is not a part of the EU’s Stabilisation and Accession Process (SAP) but supplements as an independent format which is focusing on the region as a whole.
-It was set up in 2014 as a platform for high-level cooperation between high official representatives of the Western Balkan Six (WB6), consisting of Albania, Bosnia and Herzegovina, Kosovo, Montenegro, North Macedonia and Serbia, and their peers in Berlin Process host countries.
+The Berlin Process is not a part of the EU’s Stabilisation and Accession Process but supplements as an independent format which is focusing on the region as a whole.
+It was set up in 2014 as a platform for high-level cooperation between high official representatives of the Western Balkan Six, consisting of Albania, Bosnia and Herzegovina, Kosovo, Montenegro, North Macedonia and Serbia, and their peers in Berlin Process host countries.

 The Process involves:

-• EU member states’ governments – Austria, Bulgaria, Croatia, France, Germany, Greece, Italy, Slovenia, Poland
+• EU Member States’ governments – Austria, Bulgaria, Croatia, France, Germany, Greece, Italy, Slovenia, Poland

 • as well as the United Kingdom (EU member until January 2020)